placrosse/kodo/docs/source/getting_the_sourcecode.rst

      git clone git://github.com/steinwurf/kodo.git

-Alternative: Download the source code as archives
+Alternative: Download the Source Code as Archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download the zip or tar.gz archive from the following location and